 High Occupancy Vehicle (HOV) Permit Issuance for Plug-in Electric Vehicles

-The permit will be valid from June 12, 2023, through September 30, 2025, and will be issued by:
+The permit, valid from June 12, 2023, through September 30, 2025, can be issued by:

 • The dealership selling the vehicle;